Linear Convergence of Gradient and Proximal-Gradient Methods Under the Polyak-\L{}ojasiewicz Condition: Discussion

 \subsubsection{Acknowledgments.}

 We would like to thank Simon LaCoste-Julien, Martin Tak{\'a}{\v{c}}, Ruoyu Sun, Hui Zhang, and Dmitriy Drusvyatskiy for valuable discussions.
-We would like to thank Ting Kei Pong and Zirui Zhou for pointing out an error in the first version of this paper, to Ting Kei Pong for discussions that lead to the addition of Appendix~\ref{app:proximalPLequiv}, to J\'{e}r\^{o}me Bolte for an informative discussion about the KL inequality and pointing us to related results that we had missed, and to Boris Polyak for providing an English translation of his original work.
+We would like to thank Ting Kei Pong and Zirui Zhou for pointing out an error in the first version of this paper, to Ting Kei Pong for discussions that lead to the addition of Appendix~\ref{app:proximalPLequiv}, to J\'{e}r\^{o}me Bolte for an informative discussion about the KL inequality and pointing us to related results that we had missed, to Liam Madden and Stephen Becker for pointing out an error (and the fix) in our ``PL implies QG'' proof, and to Boris Polyak for providing an English translation of his original work.
 This research was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC RGPIN-06068-2015).
 Julie Nutini is funded by a UBC Four Year Doctoral Fellowship (4YF) and Hamed Karimi is support by a Mathematics of Information Technology and Complex Systems (MITACS) Elevate Fellowship.

 {\Alph{subsection}}